GEARSET LIMITED

-Please take time to review this privacy policy as it sets out our privacy practices and tells you how your personal information will be treated by us.
+This Privacy Policy (set out below and at https://gearset.com/privacy) sets out our privacy practices and tells you how your personal data will be treated by us.
 We do not sell, rent or loan any personal data to any third party.
 Only in the circumstances described within this Privacy Policy would we share your information with any third party.

 If you are a California resident, please see California Residents: Your Rights.

-Any questions regarding Gearset’s privacy policy should be directed to [email protected].
+Please take time to review this Privacy Policy.
+Any questions regarding this Privacy Policy should be directed to [email protected].

 How we use your information